Paul Mason's website 'Live Working or Die Fighting' has more links. Paul's

 BBC Online has run pieces on both its national website and local Manchester section.

-Website built and maintained by orange tree digital: Manchester digital marketing and search optimisation specialists.
+This website is built and maintained by orange tree digital .